Opeth: Musical style and influences

-As Opeth's primary songwriter and lyricist, vocalist/guitarist Mikael Åkerfeldt heads the direction of Opeth's sound.
-He was influenced at a young age by the 1970s progressive rock bands King Crimson, Yes, Genesis, Camel, P.F.M., Hawkwind, and Gracious, and by heavy metal bands such as Iron Maiden, Slayer, Death, Black Sabbath, Deep Purple, Celtic Frost, King Diamond, Morbid Angel, Voivod, and, most importantly, Judas Priest. Åkerfeldt considers Judas Priest's Sad Wings of Destiny (1976) the best metal album of all time, and notes that there was a time when he listened only to Judas Priest.
-While warming up before Opeth concerts, Åkerfeldt frequently sings "Here Come the Tears" from Judas Priest's third album Sin After Sin (1977). Åkerfeldt later discovered progressive rock and folk music, both of which had a profound impact on the sound of the band.
-Jazz fusion was also an influence for Opeth, with Mahavishnu Orchestra, Billy Cobham, Alphonse Mouzon and Herbie Hancock's Head Hunters singled out in particular.
+As Opeth's primary songwriter and lyricist, vocalist and guitarist Mikael Åkerfeldt leads the direction of Opeth's sound.
+He was influenced at a young age by the 1970s progressive rock bands King Crimson, Yes, Rush, Genesis, Van der Graaf Generator, Camel, P.F.M., Hawkwind, Jethro Tull, and Gracious, and by heavy metal bands such as Iron Maiden, Slayer, Death, Black Sabbath, Deep Purple, Celtic Frost, King Diamond, Morbid Angel, and Voivod. Åkerfeldt later discovered progressive rock and folk music, both of which had a profound impact on the sound of the band.
+Jazz fusion was also an influence for Opeth, in particular Mahavishnu Orchestra, Billy Cobham, Alphonse Mouzon and Herbie Hancock's Head Hunters.

 Opeth's distinct sound mixes death metal with progressive rock.
-Steve Huey of AllMusic refers to Opeth's "epic, progressive death metal style".
-Ryan Ogle of Blabbermouth described Opeth's sound as incorporating "the likes of folk, funk, blues, '70s rock, goth and a laundry list of other sonic oddities into their trademark progressive death style."
+Steve Huey of AllMusic described the band's style as "epic, progressive death metal".
+Ryan Ogle of Blabbermouth said their sound incorporates "the likes of folk, funk, blues, '70s rock, goth and a laundry list of other sonic oddities into their trademark progressive death style."
 In his review of Opeth's 2001 album Blackwater Park, AllMusic's Eduardo Rivadavia wrote, "Tracks start and finish in seemingly arbitrary fashion, usually traversing ample musical terrain, including acoustic guitar and solo piano passages, ambient soundscapes, stoner rock grooves, and Eastern-tinged melodies—any of which are subject to savage punctuations of death metal fury at any given moment." Åkerfeldt commented on the diversity of Opeth's music: